 Every week we speak with orthopedic and spine practices interested in finding out if we can improve their current marketing strategy.
 As part of this conversation, we always inquire as to how they have marketed their practice in the past and the results they have seen.
 After countless calls like this, we have come to realize that many practices are making the same mistake in deciding who should handle the marketing of their practice.
 Below are three examples of who should NOT be marketing your orthopedic or spine practice.

 The “Marketing” Company Down The Street

 Finding a company to market your practice seems simple, right?
 Google “marketing company” in your area and find a local marketing company with a nice website.
 Big mistake.
 Local and experienced are two very different things.
-And don’t expect any local marketing company to turn you away and share their inexperience.
+And don’t expect any local marketing company to turn you away or share their inexperience with Medical Marketing.
 After all, they want to get paid, right?.